Kale is one of the healthiest and most nutritious veggies you can eat for good health.

 To simplify things, I often prep all the ingredients for the kale smoothie except for milk the night before, so all I’m left to do in the morning is to add all the prepped ingredients to the blender and blend everything.

 This recipe from The Daily Meal is real simple to make and is great for breakfast.

 Berries are some of the best fruits you can eat.

-Blueberries are specially my favorite and have been ranked by the USDA as the #1 antioxidant containing fruit.
-Strawberries provides fiber and vitamin C, while blackberries contribute to a healthy brain and good digestion health (3).
+Blueberries are especially my favorite and have been ranked by the USDA as the #1 antioxidant containing fruit.
+Strawberries provide fiber and vitamin C, while blackberries contribute to a healthy brain and good digestion health (3).

 What a great way to kick start your morning!